Why is cooling IT equipment important?

 Do you need network management?

-Cooling units that support network management allow you to add a network card for remote access via Web browser, SNMP, SSH or telnet.
+Cooling units that support network management include a network card (or allow you the option of adding one separately) for remote access via Web browser or SNMP.
 You can monitor temperatures, change settings, define threshold warnings, receive alerts, access logs and automate operation from any location.

 Remote management gives you the opportunity to identify and address potential issues before they cause downtime.